FoamScience/configs.nvim/README.md

 - HTML, CSS, JavaScript/TypeScript for web development
 - Markdown for writing READMEs and other documentation, LATEX for academic writing
 - GdScript, GLSL for game development
+- Latex2text command if you want to render Tex equations in Markdown
 - Obviously, Bash for shell scripting

 This configuration will never support the following features: